-One of the best places to see fall foliage is Acadia National Park.
+One of the best national parks to see fall foliage is Acadia National Park.
 Here peak leaf season occurs during the first few weeks of October.
 The changing leaves of hardwoods create a brilliant contrast against the dark evergreens and the blue of the ocean.

 A good way to see the fall colors is to drive the 27-mile loop road that starts at the Hulls Cove Visitor Center.

-Late October focus on the lower elevations and valleys as the hilltops will be brown and bare by then.
-One easy way to see fall colors is to drive the Skyline Drive.
+Late October, focus on the lower elevations and valleys as the hilltops will be brown and bare by then.
+One easy way to see fall colors is to drive Skyline Drive.

-This 105-mile-long road has 75 overlooks and pullouts, so there’s plenty of opportunity to see the leaves.
-There are also a few easy hikes for leaf peeping such as the Little Stony Man Overlook, Stony Man Summit, Crescent Rock Overlook and the Pinnacle and Mary’s Rock.
+This 105-mile-long road has 75 overlooks and pullouts, so there’s plenty of opportunities to see the leaves.
+There are also a few easy hikes for leaf-peeping, such as the Little Stony Man Overlook, Stony Man Summit, Crescent Rock Overlook, and the Pinnacle and Mary’s Rock.

 In the Great Smoky Mountains, colors are changing all season long.
-Above 4,000 feet leaves begin changing late September, early October.
+Above 4,000 feet, leaves begin changing in late September, early October.
 Colors last throughout the park until early November.
-To see them, drive along the Clingmans Dome Road, Blue Ridge Parkway or the Foothills Parkway.
+To see them, drive along the Clingmans Dome Road, Blue Ridge Parkway, or the Foothills Parkway.

 Fall foliage in the Great Smoky Mountains is so spectacular due to the diversity of tree species found in the park.
-Around 100 species of native trees, the majority of them deciduous, change color and drop their leaves each fall.
-This is what makes this park so spectacular to visit in autumn.
+Around 100 species of native trees, with the majority of them deciduous, change color, and drop their leaves each fall.
+This is what makes this national park so spectacular to visit in autumn.

-Here you can see a variety of reds, oranges and yellows, thought the most spectacular is the golden aspen groves.
-Whole groves change at once creating a brilliant pop of color in the fall.
+Here, you can see various reds, oranges, and yellows though the most spectacular are golden aspen groves.
+Whole groves change at once, creating a brilliant pop of color in the fall.

 This happens mid to late September in the park.
 Next, come mid-October, the western larch or Tamarack change and drop their needles.
 These deciduous conifers change to a brilliant gold before dropping their needles each year.

-Be sure to bring your camera here because on a clear day the vibrant colors reflecting in the lake is a picturesque sight.
+Be sure to bring your camera here because, on a clear day, the vibrant colors reflecting in the lake are a picturesque sight.
 If you’re up for a hike, walking the Skyline Trail is a great way to see views of Mount Adams, Mount Hood, and Tatoosh Peaks, as well as the changing fall foliage.

 Fall is a great time to visit Rocky Mountain National Park.
-Here you can see the transition of color in plants, shrubs and tree below, at and above tree line.
-At low elevations aspen groves turn brilliant gold mid to late September and glow against the deep blue Colorado sky.
+Here you can see the transition of color in plants, shrubs, and trees below the tree line.
+At low elevations, aspen groves turn brilliant gold mid to late September and glow against the deep blue Colorado sky.

-As you head up in elevation you’ll find more variety in color amongst the shrubs and other vegetation.
-Drive along the Trail Ridge Road to see what is changing at each elevation.
+As you head up in elevation, you’ll find more variety in color amongst the shrubs and other vegetation.
+Drive along Trail Ridge Road to see what is changing at each elevation.

-Although there is not as much diversity of color in Grand Canyon National Park as there is in other parks, the changing of the aspens is something to not overlook.
-Though the south rim is the more popular destination, there are more changing aspen along the north rim.
+Although there is not as much diversity of color in Grand Canyon National Park as there is in other parks, the changing of the aspens is something not to overlook.
+Though the south rim is the more popular destination, there is more changing aspen along the north rim.